PyrokinesisStudio/Backface-Hiding/README.md

 # Backface-Hiding
 Blender add-on to hide backfacing or non-visible geometry (useful for retopology with X-Ray mode for example)

+ Here's a comparison with the built-in Backface Culling :

 ![Backface Hiding screenshot](https://i.imgur.com/O0fAeh1.png)

 ## Installing (regular python addon) :